balena-os/meta-balena/README.md

 * TARGET_REPOSITORY - the image name wanted to be injected
 * TARGET_TAG - the image tag wanted to be injected.
 If not defined it will default to `latest`.
 Otherwise will use the specified value.

+You can also load a specific docker image from a custom private registry by using the following variables:
+* PRIVATE_REGISTRY - the private registry to login
+* PRIVATE_REGISTRY_USER - the user name to use to login to the private registry
+* PRIVATE_REGISTRY_PASSWORD - the user password to use to login to the private registry

 Example: having a non-connectable image without any docker image preloaded - add/set `RESIN_CONNECTABLE="0"` to build's `local.conf`.

 Example: having a non-connectable image with ubuntu:latest docker image preloaded - add/set `RESIN_CONNECTABLE = "0"` and `TARGET_REPOSITORY = "ubuntu"` to build's `local.conf`.